Torlus/IoT-identity-security-privacy/README.md

-# IoT-identity-security-privacy
-Slides for the #gide2015 - Global IoT Day Europe 2015.
+# Slides for the #gide2015 - Global IoT Day Europe 2015.